 Start with a sales plan:

-Do not decide right away what sort of paid traffic source is going to drive you traffic.
+Do not decide right away what sort of paid traffic source is going to drive your traffic.
 You can choose a few traffic sources, but that is not the point.
 There are some traffic sources that are going to cost you a lot of money, get you a lot of traffic, but buy you no sales or conversions.

 Start by doing mini tests on each paid traffic source.
 You are not looking for how much traffic you get, you are looking for how quickly people bounce and if they convert into customers or readers.
-Once you have found a few valuable paid traffic sources you may start to develop them with a mind to putting them in your business plan.
+Once you have found a few valuable paid traffic sources you may start to develop them with a mind to put them in your business plan.

 As a word of warning, other articles are going to suggest that you somehow quantify a target amount of traffic and sales from your paid sources.
 Do not bother putting this into your plan until you have been at it a long time, and even then you should consider it a point of interest and not of importance.
 This is because testing and growing your conversions carefully via paid traffic is the only way you are going to grow your paid traffic conversions without spending a fortune.